FAQ

 - Have a look at the Documentation page for more details of Redox internals.

-- Have a look at the Redox Book to see if it answers your questions/fixes your problem.
+- Have a look at the Redox Book to see if it answer your question or solve your problem.

-- If the book does not answer your question, ask your question/say your problem on the Chat.
+- If the documentation or the book does not answer your question, ask your question or say your problem on the Chat.